lcasoft/ekkoproxy/README.md

 * Added option to import / export Ekko Proxy settings, recordings and mocks via the UI.
 * New tools SQL formatting option.
 * When creating a Ekko proxy the ports for which existing settings already exist are displayed as a suggestion.

-## Version 1.3.1 changes
-Minor release with only UX improvements - including:
-* Added syntax highlighting for XML, JSON and JWT.
-* Left-hand drawer is now collapsible.
-* Added speed dial menu to proxy request and response panes with word wrap and formatting options.

-## Version 1.3 changes
-* Various minor bug fixes and improvements.
-* Added tooling for comparing, encoding, formatting, hashing, JWT and matching data.
-* Redesigned the proxy message details section to provide a more detailed view.
-* Added new Recordings drawer to the proxy view for management of recordings.
-* Listener port can now accept SSL connections.
-* Added support for JsonPath expressions.
-* Added Auto output format for displaying messages formatted based on the content-type header.
-* HTTP messages are now saved raw with an option to save them formatted.

 ## Install